Creepy history, Ghosts, Indianapolis, Irvington Ghost Tours, Weekly Column

 Of the incident, Mumler later recalled, “Another form became apparent, growing plainer and plainer each moment, until a man appeared, leaning his arm upon Mr. Black’s shoulder.”
 The man later eulogized as “an authority in the science and chemistry of his profession” then watched “with wonder-stricken eyes” as the two forms took on a clarity unsettling in its intimacy.
 Despite the best efforts of countless investigators, no one was able to determine exactly how Mumler created his apparitions.
 With the photographic elite unable to debunk Mumler’s ghost photos, hoards of desperate souls flocked to Mumler’s studio-including a grieving Mary Lincoln and the master of all hoaxes, P.T.
 Barnum himself.

-Further confounding the experts was the fact that the apparitions seen in a Mumler photograph had human features, lifelike gestures and filmy interactive forms.
-They are translucent spirits, not hard edge ghosts.
+Further confounding the experts was the fact that the apparitions seen in a Mumler photograph had human features, lifelike gestures, and filmy interactive forms.
+They are translucent spirits, not hard-edged ghosts.
 That was the secret of a Mumler ghost photo.
-To mediums, psychics and spiritualists, Mumler’s photos depicted what they believed: that the afterlife was a paradise, simply the next step in human existence, albeit on a higher plain.
+To mediums, psychics, and spiritualists, Mumler’s photos depicted what they believed: that the afterlife was a paradise, simply the next step in human existence, albeit on a higher plain.
 All questions of process and motives aside, Mumler’s subjects were satisfied with the results.
 Distraught parents saw visions of children gone for years.
-Grieving widows saw husbands one more time and widowers looked into the eyes of deceased wives once again.
+Grieving widows saw their husbands one more time and widowers looked into the eyes of deceased wives once again.

 Eventually, Mumler was a victim of his own vanity and the third deadly sin of avarice: aka Greed.
 The more people that showed up, the more Mumler had to perform.
 Some prominent Boston spiritualists, once avid supporters of Mumler’s ability, began to examine the ghost photos more closely only to discover that some of the “spirits” in the images were still quite alive.
 The ragman, the butcher, the schoolteacher, the cop.
 These were normal people walking the streets of Boston, all past subjects of Mumler’s “straight” photo studio sessions utilized by Mumler in the photographs of strangers.
 Eventually, Mumler’s business in Boston fell off.